The Impact of SARS-CoV-2 Infection on Age-Related Chronic Inflammation

 SARS-CoV-2 is a novel coronavirus responsible for the human disease COVID-19.
 SARS-CoV-2 disproportionately affects people over age 65, with this population having a higher infection incidence and increased disease severity and mortality compared to younger age groups.
 The number of older adults infected by SARS-CoV-2 throughout Montana is unknown because only a small proportion of individuals, those with symptomatic infections, are currently tested for viral infection.
 As such, there are likely many asymptomatic cases that escape detection and diagnosis.
 Furthermore, a large percentage of the older population lives in rural counties that experience significant health disparities, including limited access to COVID-19 testing.
-Because a SARS-CoV-2 vaccine is unlikely in the short-term and vaccine efficacy is lower in older adults, a significant number of older people will likely continue to contract SARS-CoV-2 infections for the foreseeable future.
+Because the SARS-CoV-2 vaccine efficacy is lower in older adults, a significant number of older people will likely continue to contract SARS-CoV-2 infections for the foreseeable future.

 In addition to its role in acute infection response, inflammation is a critical factor that contributes to numerous aging-related pathological processes (e.g., cardiovascular/neurodegenerative diseases).
-This pilot study hypothesizes that immune activation by SARS-CoV-2 infection exacerbates aging-related inflammation, leading to a heightened chronic inflammatory state that increases future disease vulnerability in older adults.
-Therefore, there is an urgent need to identify older individuals who have been infected by SARS-CoV-2 and determine, based on their inflammatory status, whether they may be at greater risk for age-related diseases.
-The objectives for this study are to identify the sociodemographic characteristics of older adults infected by SARS-CoV-2 throughout Montana and establish the impact of SARS-CoV-2 infection on age-related chronic inflammation.
-The study will pursue the following two aims:
+This pilot study hypothesized that immune activation by SARS-CoV-2 infection exacerbates aging-related inflammation, leading to a heightened chronic inflammatory state that increases future disease vulnerability in older adults.
+Therefore, there was an urgent need to identify older individuals who have been infected by SARS-CoV-2 and determine, based on their inflammatory status, whether they may be at greater risk for age-related diseases.
+The objectives for this study were to identify the sociodemographic characteristics of older adults infected by SARS-CoV-2 throughout Montana and establish the impact of SARS-CoV-2 infection on age-related chronic inflammation.
+The study pursued the following aim:

-- Aim 2.
-Define the relationship between SARS-CoV-2 infection and long-term systemic inflammation in adults ≥ 65 years of age throughout Montana.
-Using a cross-sectional study design, Dr. Martin will measure circulating inflammatory markers and perform transcriptional profiling of immune cells in adults ≥ 65 years who test positive or negative for previous SARS-CoV-2 infection.
+- Define the relationship between SARS-CoV-2 infection and long-term systemic inflammation in adults ≥ 65 years of age throughout Montana.
+Using a cross-sectional study design, Dr. Martin measured circulating inflammatory markers and perform transcriptional profiling of immune cells in adults ≥ 65 years who tested positive or negative for previous SARS-CoV-2 infection.